I honestly love the idea of living without debt.

 I repeat, just walk away.

-But if you are capable of making your payments on time, not borrowing more than you need, and never borrowing without a commitment to paying it off, then here are some tips to use debt intelligently to minimize the impact to your financial health when using debt to make a purchase.
+But if you are capable of making your payments on time, not borrowing more than you need, and never borrowing without a commitment to paying it off, then here are some tips to use debt intelligently to minimize the impact on your financial health when using debt to make a purchase.

 Evaluate the true cost of the debt.